codeformuenster/wahlprogramme2014/README.md

 Then let the parser do its work:

-    cat CDU/Kommunalwahlprogramm_2014_markup_utf8.txt | sudo fig run parser CDU
+    sudo fig up parser

+This will import all files from the `converted` folder into elasticsearch.

-This will take some time at the first run, as the docker image for the parser will be built first.
+Note: The docker image for the parser will be built on the first run.
+This will take some time.